DHTMLX/docs-suite/docs/data_collection/api/datacollection_getsortingstates_method.md

 // -> [{ by: "country", dir: "desc" }, { by: "population", dir: "desc" }]

 @descr:
+The array is ordered from the base sorting level to the last one added; do not modify it, as it is the array the collection sorts by, not a copy.

 The array returned by the method contains objects with the following properties:

 <table>